-The Marin YMCA provides fee-based childcare before and after school on each school's campus.
+The Marin YMCA provides fee-based childcare before and after school on each elementary school's campus.
 Contact the YMCA for details.
 Students at Wade Thomas may also be served by The Robson House, which is run through the San Anselmo Recreation Department.
-Robson House staff meet students on the school's campus and walk to their site.
+Robson House staff meet students on the school's campus and walk to their off-campus location.